-5.29 CC Output Jack CC Number Assign:
+5.25 Multi-Function Tool CC Number / Mod Wheel Assign:

-To set the active MIDI CC number, press and hold the [Edit Button] then press the [Multi-Function Button].
-While the buttons are pressed, the MIDI section assigns the active MIDI CC number based on the last incoming MIDI CC message it receives.
-Simply move a mod wheel or engage an input source on a MIDI controller to assign that MIDI CC number to the [CC Output Jack].
+To set the active MIDI CC number, press and hold the [Edit Button].
+While the [Edit Button] is pressed, the MIDI section assigns the active MIDI CC number based on the last incoming MIDI CC message it receives.
+Simply move a mod wheel or engage an input source on a MIDI controller to assign that MIDI CC number to the [Control CC/Mod Output Jack].
 The MIDI CC number is saved in memory and recalled when Taiga is powered on.